Frequently Asked Soda Fountain QuestionsSearch Knowledge Base

 If you can't find the dimensions on the website, use the Live Chat or contact us.

-- How soon can I get my system?
+- How soon can I get my order?

 - What is the difference between a Pre-mix and Post-mix soda fountain system?

 - Pre-mix is soda ready to drink (carbonated water & syrup mixed) as if you were buying it in a bottle — not much savings here.
 Major syrup distributors sell you the soda in bulky refillable stainless tanks for about what you can buy it for on sale at the local supermarket.
 Basically, glorified soda out of the bottle being dispensed from a faucet.

 - Post-mix is where the REAL savings lies.
 It is the combination of carbonated water made from a carbonator and BIB syrup mixed together at the fountain head as it is being dispensed into the cup.
 On average, 5 gallon Bag-in-Box name brand syrup is approx. $60.
 It will yield about 30 gallons of finished product.
 BIG savings here!

 YES!
 Since a soft drink is approximately 5 parts water to 1 part syrup, having an adequate, clean, water supply is absolutely essential.